Generic Name: gatifloxacin (ga-ti-FLOKS-a-sin)

 - Tequin tablets may cause low blood sugar (eg, increased heartbeat, headache, chills, sweating, tremor, increased hunger, changes in vision, nervousness, weakness, dizziness, drowsiness, fainting) or high blood sugar (eg, thirst, increased urination, confusion, drowsiness, flushing, rapid breathing, fruity breath odor).
 If these symptoms occur, tell your doctor immediately.

 - Use Tequin tablets with caution in the ELDERLY because they may be more sensitive to its effects, especially blood sugar changes.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, discuss with your doctor the benefits and risks of using Tequin tablets during pregnancy.
-It is unknown if Tequin tablets is excreted in breast milk.
+It is unknown if Tequin tablets are excreted in breast milk.
 If you are or will be breast-feeding while you are using Tequin tablets, check with your doctor or pharmacist to discuss the risks to your baby.

 Possible side effects of Tequin tablets:

 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome: